DrewDeMo/PlateDrop/content/pages/affiliate-disclosure.md

 ## Your Support

-When you use our affiliate links, you support PlateDrop at no extra cost to you.
+When you use our retailer links, you support PlateDrop at no extra cost to you.
 This helps us:

 - Maintain and improve the website
 - Research and test equipment
 - Create helpful content
 - Keep the site free for all users

-## Questions About Affiliate Relationships
+## Questions About Our Partnerships

-If you have questions about our affiliate relationships or specific product recommendations, please contact us at:
+If you have questions about our retailer partnerships or specific product recommendations, please contact us at:

-**Email:** affiliate@platedrop.fit
+**Email:** contact@platedrop.fit

 ## FTC Compliance